IBM/gdsc-sdk/python/docs/Guardiumconnectorv3SetupCMResponse.md

 # Guardiumconnectorv3SetupCMResponse

-SetupCMResponse is the response after registering a GDP Central manager to Guardium insights.
+SetupCMResponse is the response after registering a GDP Central manager to Guardium.

 ## Properties